East Slavic name: Derivation and meaning

 Less often, some versions of family names will have no suffix, e.g. Lebed, meaning swan, and Zhuk, meaning beetle (but see also Lebedev and Zhukov).

 Hyphenated surnames like Petrov-Vodkin are possible.

 Grammar

-Eastern Slavic languages are synthetic languages and have grammatical cases and grammatical gender.
-Unlike analytic languages like English, which use prepositions ("to", "at", "on" etc.) to show the links and relations between words in a sentence, Eastern Slavic suffixes are used much more broadly than prepositions.
+East Slavic languages are synthetic languages and have grammatical cases and grammatical gender.
+Unlike analytic languages like English, which use prepositions ("to", "at", "on" etc.) to show the links and relations between words in a sentence, East Slavic suffixes are used much more broadly than prepositions.
 Words need the help of some suffix to integrate them into the sentence and to build a grammatically correct sentence.
 That includes names, unlike in German.
 Family names are declined based on the Slavic case system.